mohsen1/mafia-arena/docs/ARCHITECTURE.md

 ### Key Components

 1. **SuspenseError**: A custom error thrown by `GameAIAdapter` when a response isn't cached.
 It halts the game engine execution stack immediately.
+2. **Checkpoint on Suspend**: When `SuspenseError` is caught, the GameRunner saves the full game state to R2 **immediately** (not just on phase complete).
+This ensures `isResuming=true` works correctly if the DO is evicted during the wait.
-2. **Claim Check Pattern**: Cloudflare Queues have a 128KB limit.
+3. **Claim Check Pattern**: Cloudflare Queues have a 128KB limit.
 If an AI prompt exceeds this, `GameRunner` offloads the payload to R2 and sends a reference (`requestRef`) to the queue.
-3. **Request ID Determinism**: Request IDs are generated deterministically (`hash(gameId + round + phase + playerId + actionType)`).
+4. **Request ID Determinism**: Request IDs are generated deterministically (`hash(gameId + round + phase + playerId + actionType)`).
 This ensures that when the DO wakes up and replays the game loop, it finds the exact response it was waiting for.

+### State Management & Pruning

+The system uses different pruning strategies depending on when checkpoints are saved:

+- **On Suspend**: State is saved to R2, but cached AI responses are **kept** (pruning = false) because they are needed for the replay/resume.
+- **On Phase Complete**: State is saved to R2, and cached AI responses are **pruned** (deleted).
+Since the phase is finalized, those responses are baked into the game history and no longer needed in the hot cache.

 ---